RavanH/orange-confort-plus/readme.txt

 = Privacy / GDPR =

 This plugin does not collect any user or visitor data.
-The Orange Confort+ accessibility toolbar sets two browser cookies, used for storing user selected accessibility options.
+The Orange Confort+ accessibility toolbar sets two functional browser cookies, used for storing user selected accessibility options.

-* UCI42 - Stores user toolbar settings; domain specific; expires after 1 year.
+* UCI42 - Stores user toolbar settings; set at page load; domain specific; expires after 1 year.
-* uci-bl - Stores toolbar on/off toggle; domain specific; session only.
+* uci-bl - Stores toolbar on/off toggle; set when toolbar toggle is used; domain specific; session only.

+Please update your GDPR/Cookie Consent solution to reflect this information.
+To prevent the UCI42 cookie being set before functional consent is given,

 == Screenshots ==